 Proposal 3: RAN to consider the extension of the Device C definition as follows:

-Device C1: Active devices which are triggered only by means like the backscatter technology and thus MT devices only and may allow for time shifted response transmission to avoid requirement or full duplex activator in monostatic config.
+Device C1: Active devices which are triggered only by means of the backscatter technology and thus MT devices only and may allow for time shifted response transmission to avoid requirement or full duplex activator in monostatic config.

 Device C2: Active devices with full capabilities to perform both network registration (uplink & downlink) and both MO and MT operations.